ConnectingApps/DncWireMockDemo/README.md

 ## IntegrationFixture

 IntegrationFixture is a package [available on NuGet](https://www.nuget.org/packages/ConnectingApps.IntegrationFixture/) to do integration testing with Fixture, just like many developers use [AutoFixture](https://github.com/AutoFixture/AutoFixture) for unit tests.
+Read more about this in [our article on CodeProject](https://www.codeproject.com/Articles/5267948/Integration-Testing-More-Fixtures-than-AutoFixture).
 The main difference is that you need to setup (and Freeze) and verify external dependencies instead of external dependencies.
 Setting up an external dependency (typically a web service) is done with [WireMock.NET](https://github.com/WireMock-Net/WireMock.Net/wiki/Stubbing).
 Here is a coding example:

 ````csharp
 [Fact]